Hustadvika Municipality

 Hustadvika is a municipality in Møre og Romsdal county, Norway.
 It is located in the traditional districts of Nordmøre and Romsdal.
 The administrative centre of the municipality is the village of Elnesvågen.
 Other villages in the municipality include Hustad, Bud, Tornes, Sylte, Malme, Aureosen, Eide, Lyngstad, Vevang, and Visnes.

-The 522 km2 municipality is the 203rd largest by area out of the 356 municipalities in Norway.
-Hustadvika is the 90th most populous municipality in Norway with a population of 13,287.
-The municipality's population density is 25.7 PD/km2 and its population has increased by 2.8% over the previous 10-year period.
+The 522 km2 municipality is the 202nd largest by area out of the 357 municipalities in Norway.
+Hustadvika Municipality is the 92nd most populous municipality in Norway with a population of 13,437.
+The municipality's population density is 25.7 PD/km2 and its population has increased by 1.9% over the previous 10-year period.

 General information

-On 1 January 2020, the neighboring municipalities of Eide and Fræna were merged to form the new municipality of Hustadvika.
+On 1 January 2020, Eide Municipality (population: 3,400) and Fræna Municipality (population: 10,900) were merged to form the new Hustadvika Municipality.
+The borders have not changed since that time.